 - Fulfill your sacramental needs, including baptism, Communion and anointing of the sick

-A priest celebrates Mass at the hospital’s Mercy Chapel of Hope on Monday, Tuesday, Wednesday and Friday at noon.
-Catholic mass at noon on Sunday is in the Pleasant Valley Medical Building Auditorium.
+A priest celebrates Mass at the hospital’s Mercy Chapel of Hope on Sunday, Monday, Tuesday, Wednesday and Friday at noon.

 Supporting Hospital Team Members